About the ThoughtSpot image

 This guide explains how to deploy ThoughtSpot on Microsoft Azure, using ThoughtSpot’s CentOS-based image.
-Starting with version 6.0.4, you can also deploy ThoughtSpot on Azure using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.7 image that your organization manages internally.
-On release 6.0.5 and later, you can run ThoughtSpot on an RHEL 7.7 or 7.8 image.
+You can also deploy ThoughtSpot on Azure using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.8 or 7.9 image that your organization manages internally.
 To install ThoughtSpot using RHEL, refer to the RHEL deployment guide.

 Set up ThoughtSpot in Azure